 Automatic calculations and saving

-- Our ebay fee calculator will automatically calculate and re-calculate as you enter and change values.
+- Our calculator will automatically calculate and re-calculate as you enter and change values.

 Quickest to update when changes in fees happen

-- With a much more robust system in place that keeps track of when ebay makes unannounced changes to their fees and rates, our ebay fee calculator is the quickest to incorporate new changes so that you can better rely on our results.
+- With a much more robust system in place that keeps track of when ebay makes unannounced changes to their fees and rates, our calculator is the quickest to incorporate new changes.

-- The organization of fees is completely different when selling vehicles on eBay Motors in the UK.
+- The organization of fees is completely different when selling vehicles.
 As a result, we've separated that into its own calculator as opposed to cramming everything into one.
-If you're interested in selling vehicles on eBay Motors in the UK, please check out our eBay Motors Calculator for the UK.
+If you're interested in selling vehicles, please check out our eBay Motors Calculator for the UK.

 - As of January 1st, 2022, the international fee for deliveries to Eurozone and Northern Europe have increased for both private and business sellers.